ClickFunnels vs LeadPages

 ClickFunnels Landing Page Designs

 It’s super refreshing to see a platform with some new pages, kind of reminds me of Unbounce.
-As you can see in the image above, their range of page designs are quite vast (this is only for Opt Ins) and can be used in a number of ways.
+As you can see in the image above, their range of page designs is quite vast (this is only for Opt Ins) and can be used in a number of ways.
 While they may not look as sexy as LeadPages landing pages right off the bat, at the end of the day all that matters is the conversion rates.

 These are the LeadPages templates we all know and love.
 Frankly, I still love how they continue to add new pages and update constantly.
 Exactly why I have been one of their customers for so long!
 They’re sexy and you can sort them by conversion, what more could you want?